4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Whale watching in Mirissa

-One of the most popular activities is whale watching in Mirissa.
-We didn’t actually go on a whale-watching trip as we were concerned about the ethical implications.
+One of the most popular activities in Mirissa is whale watching.
+We didn’t go on a whale-watching trip because we were concerned about the ethical implications.

 This is because many locals had told us that unscrupulous firms were chasing the whales and causing them distress.